ppy/osu-wiki/wiki/Client/Interface/Multiplayer/en.md

 All players share the same health bar.
 If it depletes completely, the match ends.
 In Tag-team VS, each team has their own health bars, and losing all health will cause that team to lose.

-Players using the [Sudden Death (SD)](/wiki/Gameplay/Game_modifier/Sudden_Death) game modifier will cause the whole team to fail if they fail due to it.
-In Tag-team VS mode, this cause both teams's current game to end immediately.<!-- TODO: What's about EZ? (from former comments) -->
+Players using the [Sudden Death (SD)](/wiki/Gameplay/Game_modifier/Sudden_Death) game modifier will cause the whole match to end if they fail due to it, even in Tag-team VS.<!-- TODO: What's about EZ? (from former comments) -->

 ##### Results